-New energy vehicle rental service platform Dishangtie Car Rental (地上铁) closed its Series B funding round worth USD 70 million today.
-This round of financing was led by Jeneration Capital; Far East Horizon and Idinvest Partners also took part.
-Index Capital played a financial advisory role.
-Company's officials said, the money raised will be used to further improve the urban services quality, boost operational efficiency and enhance the service network density.
+New energy vehicle rental service platform Dishangtie Car Rental (DST, 地上铁) closed its Series B worth USD 70 million on June 10.
+This round of financing was led by Jeneration Capital; Far East Horizon and Idinvest Partners also took part in the event, while Index Capital played the role of a financial advisor.
+According to the company officials, the money raised will be used to further improve the quality of the urban services, boost operational efficiency and enhance the service network density.

-Prior to this latest round of financing, the Shenzhen-based company has raised more than CNY 650 million (USD 94 million) in total known funding obtained from a number of notable investors such as Qiming Venture Partners, Matrix Partners China and Bojiang Capital Management Group.
-It is important to stress that the list of investors has completely changed this time: existing backers didn't enlarge their stakes.
+Prior to this funding round, the Shenzhen-based company has raised more than CNY 650 million (USD 94 million) from a number of top-notch capital managers such as Qiming Venture Partners, Matrix Partners China and Bojiang Capital Management Group.
+It is important to stress that the list of investors completely changed this time: the existing backers didn't enlarge their stake in the startup.

-Dishangtie (DST) is a 2B company focusing on providing rental services.
+DST is a 2B company that is focused on providing rental services.
 Its fleet comprises electric vehicles only.
-According to the company's official website, there are 13 different car models of the four size-based categories for a short-term and long-term lease.
+According to its official website, there are 13 different auto models in the four categories for both the short-term and long-term lease.
 Besides, the firm operates as a full-service platform, providing core facilities (such as charging piles) maintenance, insurance, routine repairs and other auxiliary services.

 China is the largest electric-vehicle market with more than 1 million EVs sold in 2018.
 The industry is expected to keep on growing rapidly, ignited by both objective (tech improvement) and subjective (state support) forces.
-As for the transportation market in China, it is, indeed, bullish, and the room for growth is huge.
-Dishangtie might consider breaking into other financially sound regions such as Yangtze River Delta Economic Region or Bohai Economic Rim in the near future.
+As for the transportation market in China, it is, indeed, a nascent field, and the room for growth is huge.
+In the near future, Dishangtie might consider breaking into other financially sound regions such as the Yangtze River Delta Economic Region or Bohai Economic Rim.